miekg/king/README.md

 it the *root* `*kong.Node`and a path through the`cmd` field names.
 This is needed because we need a fully parsed Node tree as made by Kong to have access to all tags.

+If a flag needs on argument you must put the name of the argument in "placeholder".

 Run the tests to see example files being created.

 ## Supported "actions"